The Founder Institute: History

-The Founder Institute was founded in 2009 by Adeo Ressi in his garage in Palo Alto, California.
-It was created with his friend and business partner Jonathan Greechan as a response to the 2008 market crash and the attendant failures of numerous startups.
+Founder Institute was founded in 2009 by Adeo Ressi in his garage in Palo Alto, California.
+It was created with his friend and business partner Jonathan Greechan as a response to the 2008 financial crisis and the attendant failures of numerous startups.
 From the outset, its primary goal was to provide a safe place for companies to materialize and entrepreneurs to hone their skills.
 Ressi also wanted to "globalize Silicon Valley" and make entrepreneurial training available to people around the world.
-One of the earliest visions of The Founder Institute was to launch 1,000 companies per year.
-Graduates were given access to a "shared liquidity pool," where all participants in the program share equity in the companies formed.
+One of the earliest visions of Founder Institute was to launch 1,000 companies per year.
+Graduates were given access to a "equity collective," where all participants in the program share equity in the companies formed.
 The first class graduated in October 2009 in Silicon Valley and was composed of 66 entrepreneurs and 54 companies.

-By the middle of 2010, The Founder Institute had chapters in ten cities throughout the world, including New York City, San Diego, Berlin, and Singapore.
+By the middle of 2010, Founder Institute had chapters in ten cities throughout the world, including New York City, San Diego, Berlin, and Singapore.
 In May 2010, the chapters in New York and D.C. graduated a total of 25 new startups.
 By the end of 2011, it had more than 20 locations worldwide and had graduated 483 entrepreneurs with 415 total companies.
 It also maintained around 700 mentors.
-In addition, The Founder Institute announced that it had become that "largest incubator in the world."
+In addition, Founder Institute announced that it had become the "largest incubator in the world."
 Adeo Ressi started the Female Founder Fellowship program to help address the dearth of women in the tech industry.
-Women founders accounted for roughly 20% of all startups and graduates at The Founder Institute in 2011.
+Women founders accounted for roughly 20% of all startups and graduates at Founder Institute in 2011.
 By 2012, that percentage had increased to 36%.

-In September 2012, The Founder Institute achieved a milestone of 650 startups graduated.
-It had also expanded its operations to 32 cities in 19 countries (including Vietnam, Mexico, and Israel).
-In 2013, it achieved another milestone with 1,000 startups created in roughly four years.
-Around 89% of those companies were still operational, and 74% of those were at or ahead of their prescribed growth plans.

-In 2014, The Founder Institute moved to a new headquarters in downtown Palo Alto.
+In 2014, Founder Institute moved to a new headquarters in downtown Palo Alto.
 It commemorated the move with a unicorn-themed party.
-At the end of 2014, The Founder Institute was located in over 80 cities in 40 countries worldwide and had been responsible for the creation of over 1,300 companies.
+By November 2025, Founder Institute has programs in over 200 cities in over 100 countries worldwide and had been responsible for the creation of over 8,100 companies with the support of 35,000+ mentors globally.

+In September 2021, Adeo Ressi transitioned from CEO to Executive Chairman, and Jonathan Greechan, who co-founded the organization with Ressi in 2009, assumed the role of CEO.
+This leadership transition allowed Ressi to focus on strategic initiatives including the Decile Group and VC Lab, while Greechan took operational leadership of Founder Institute's continued global expansion.